Man charged in dozens of car break-ins at Cary hotels

 CARY, NC (WTVD) --Cary Police have arrested a suspect they said they believe is responsible for a rash of car break-ins at hotels in the area.

 Police started noticing a string of break-ins back in May.
-According to police, Donte Norman was targeting cars parked at hotels up and down I-49 in Cary including the Umstead Hotel and Spa, Comfort Inn and Suites, and the Courtyard by Marriott.
+According to police, Donte Norman was targeting cars parked at hotels up and down I-40 in Cary including the Umstead Hotel and Spa, Comfort Inn and Suites, and the Courtyard by Marriott.

 Authorities also said they believe he targeted several motels located off Hospitality Court.